Sending and Checking Json

 {

-using var system = AlbaHost.ForStartup<WebApp.Startup>();
+await using var system = await AlbaHost.For<WebApp.Program>();

 var request = new OperationRequest